daniel-shaw1/Regulatory_divergence_paper/README.md

 We compared ACR divergence to intergenic divergence by calculating intergenic permutations.
 Our steps for identifing intergenic sequence can be found in /Figure2/Analysis/Intergenic_permutations/ and then divergence for these regions was performed using the same script as above.

+We identified nuceotide diversity within threespine stickleback fish at regulatory regions, and across intergneic permutations.
+These scripts can be found in /Figure3/Analyis/

 For all analyses comparing ACR with neighboring gene (Expression, dn/ds, haploinsuffiency) we found ACRs with 50kb of gametologs using homer.
-Scripts can be found in /Figure3/Analysis/annotatepeaks.sh/
+Scripts can be found in /Figure4/Analysis/annotatepeaks.sh/

 R scripts for creating each figures are found in /Rscripts_for_figures/ in each corresponding figure directory.